peteroupc/peteroupc.github.io/randomfunc.md

 1. Generate the random content (such as a random number) by any method and with any distribution and range.
 2. If the content doesn't meet predetermined criteria, go to step 1.

+Example criteria include checking&mdash;
+- whether a random number is prime,
+- whether a random number is divisible or not by certain numbers,
+- whether a random point is sufficiently distant from previous random points (with the aid of a KD-tree or similar structure), and/or
-Example criteria include checking whether a random number is prime, whether that number is divisible or not by certain numbers, and/or whether that number is not included in a "blacklist" of numbers.
+ - whether that number is not included in a "blacklist" of numbers.

-(Algorithms that check for prime numbers are outside the scope of this document.)
+(KD-trees and prime-number testing algorithms are outside the scope of this document.)

 <a id=Non_Uniform_Distributions></a>
 ## Non-Uniform Distributions